← Back to mydischarge.org

 Data Retention

-- On our servers: We do not retain any data.
+- On our servers: The medical pipeline retains nothing.
 Our server processes requests in real-time and does not store request or response content.
 No health data is persisted server-side.
+The single exception is the opt-in research store described below, which contains no health data, documents, or messages.

 - On your device: Your session data (de-identified discharge summary and chat history) is stored in encrypted storage on your device.
 You can clear this data at any time by closing the app or clearing the app's data in your device settings.